 Rotary's Own Charity

-This year, Rotary clubs across the world are celebrating 100 years of The Rotary Foundation, Rotary’s own charity doing good in the world.
+In 2016 - 2017, Rotary clubs across the world celebrated 100 years of The Rotary Foundation, Rotary’s own charity doing good in the world.
 The Foundation has six key areas of Focus and supports projects worldwide to improve the lives of those less fortunate.

-A range of different types of grants are available for larger International Global Grant projects with budgets of $30,000 or more to smaller District Grants of £500 upwards, often for local community projects here in our local area.
-Key to all these projects is that Rotarians are actively involved in the projects, using their skills to help others and making a difference.
+A range of different types of grants are available for larger International Global Grant projects with budgets of $30,000 or more and smaller District Grants of £500 upwards, often for local community projects here in our local area.
+Key to all these projects is that Rotarians are actively involved in the projects, using their skills to help others and make a difference.